-The following ESL videos were made by me a couple of years ago when I launched my 120+ page book 10 Steps to a Successful ESL Tutoring Business.
+The ESL videos on this page were made by me a few years ago when I launched my 120+ page book 10 Steps to a Successful ESL Tutoring Business.
 Since then, this series has been buried in the bowels of my website.

-I often receive emails from ESL tutors/teachers and potential teachers asking many of the questions that I've addressed in these ESL videos, so I've decided to revive them and post them here.
+But because I often receive emails from ESL tutors/teachers and potential teachers asking many of the questions that I've addressed in these ESL videos, I've decided to revive them and post them all here on this one page.

 If you're a tutor, especially a private tutor running your own business, then you need to see this video.
 In it, I tell you step-by-step what to do, what to bring, and what to say in your first meeting with a prospective student so that he or she will absolutely want to work with you.